dushanlk/cas/README.md

 This can be used to implement an SSO when a single user has multiple accounts in a single system and wants to connect that kind of systems together over a single username and password.

-How to use.
+How to use,

-1. First deploy your existing CAS server and let it to extract if compressed.
+1. First deploy your existing CAS server and let it to extract if compressed
 2. Build this project using dev-build.sh or dev-build-no-tests.sh
-3. Open deploy-linked-account-patch.sh and set CAS_DEPLOY variable and run.
+3. Open deploy-linked-account-patch.sh and set CAS_DEPLOY variable and run
 4. Restart your CAS

 ### Default CAS documentation will continue from here.